We’ve all experienced it: the crushing weight of trying to drag yourself through a workday when you just haven’t had enough sleep the night before.

-- Above all, respect your sleep.
+Above all, respect your sleep.
 It’s more than just downtime.
-It’s a vital part of your wellness regime, alongside diet and exercise.
+Alongside diet and exercise, it’s a vital part of your wellness regimen.

-- Creating a better sleep environment—a supportive bed, and a cool, dark room—will definitely help.
-But the most important step is to adopt better sleep habits, like a regular bedtime and choosing activities that slow you down before bed and let your mind let go.
+Creating a better sleep environment—a supportive bed and a cool, dark room—will definitely help.
+But the most important step is to adopt better sleep habits, such as adopting a regular bedtime and choosing activities that slow you down before bed, and let your mind let go.

 Let’s put sleep on the management agenda

-Given how important it is to everyone’s happiness and well-being at work, it’s surprising how little sleep is discussed at work.
+Given how important sleep is to everyone’s happiness and well-being at work, it’s surprising how little it’s discussed at work.

-We can all be part of the solution, with open conversations, recognition of the challenges and wellness programs that take an active role in improving everyone’s sleep.
+We can all be part of the solution, with open conversations, recognition of the challenges, and wellness programs that play an active role in improving everyone’s sleep.

-So instead of being an invisible inhibitor of workplace happiness and engagement, it can be a major force for good.
+So instead of being an invisible inhibitor of workplace happiness and engagement, sleep can be a major force for good.